Contains spoilers for episodes aired to date.

 “The Eaters of Light” is the second story in a row with an extensive guest cast.
 Where Mark Gatiss was able to invest his characters with personality by falling back on broad-stroke caricatures to make it come alive in the short running time, Munro shows she is the real deal and uses her playwright experience to create rounded characters of true depth and complexity despite labouring under exactly the same time constraints.
 All of the people in this story felt genuine and moreover surprising, forcing us to take a closer look at them and see into their souls rather than accept that they were just here to stand in the background while the Doctor gets down to business as had been so often the case in Doctor Who in recent years.
 In fact, while the Doctor plays a crucial role in bringing the two warring groups together in the first place, thereafter he’s muscled to one side and put in his place because the young guest stars have taken over and are running the show.

-In wanting so badly to sacrifice himself to save the day, and with his sharp no-holds-barred rebuke of Pict leader Kar (Rebecca Benson) for her actions, the Doctor seemed in a particularly dark place in this week’s story – even more so than we saw throughout series eight, in fact.
-In many ways it seemed that he was being written closer to the previous Scottish incarnation of the character played by Sylvester McCoy, whom Munro would have written for in “Survival”.
+In wanting so badly to sacrifice himself to save the day, and with his sharp no-holds-barred rebuke of Pict leader Kar (Rebecca Benson) for her actions, the Doctor seems in a particularly dark place in this week’s story – even more so than we saw throughout series eight, in fact.
+In many ways it suggests that he is being written closer to the previous Scottish incarnation of the character played by Sylvester McCoy, whom Munro would have written for in “Survival”.
 This is not a bad thing, but at the same time it didn’t quite seem like the Doctor we’ve come to know in this current run.
 One has to wonder whether that is a function of who was writing the script, or whether it points to some terrible sense of knowledge and foreboding within the Doctor himself that might play into his imminent regeneration.

-As for the other regulars, Nardole is properly integrated into this story and gets to provide some much needed comedy relief (just the sight of his round face inscribed with Pictish symbols under a woolly hat is enough to make you laugh, as does his “death by Scotland” quip) but he also gets a chance to show his steely side too.
+As for the other regulars, Nardole is properly integrated into this story and gets to provide some much needed comedy relief (just the sight of his round face inscribed with Pictish symbols under a woolly hat is enough to make you laugh, as is his “death by Scotland” quip) but he also gets a chance to show his steely side too.
 And it’s a return to form for Bill, who in one scene suddenly realises that the Romans and Picts are apparently talking English, while the Romans insist she’s speaking Latin.
 It’s something we’ve seen before – Donna Noble in “The Fires of Pompeii” is one of the more recent examples – but it’s the way we see Bill work it out herself and come to the correct explanation (as already established in Who series lore) that is really delightful.
 The cherry on the cake is when she observes that the auto-translation also does lip-sync as well.

 Bill is also central to a scene in which the Romans discuss gender and sexual orientation.
 When young legionnaire Lucius (Brian Vernel) tries to chat her up, Bill tells him she only likes girls and braces herself for the response, only to find that such things are of little importance to the soldiers who are in many ways more modern-minded than Bill herself.
 Doubtless some viewers will role their eyes at this bit of ‘politically correct preaching’ but no only is it an always-valuable piece of commentary, it’s also historically correct and contributes to bringing out the individual characters of the solders as they hide in underground caves from the light eating locust.